Unexpected win has UConn fans downing hot sauce for charity

 “It just caught on.
 I can’t tell you how surprised and grateful we are,” Solomon said.
 "UConn fans are the craziest, most passionate fans, and now we’ve found out they are also the most generous.”

-On Wednesday, less than two days into the challenge, the Husky Project already had been tagged in numerous videos and collected more than $7,000, with a goal of getting to $10,000 by Thursday.
+On Wednesday, less than two days into the challenge, the Husky Project already had been tagged in numerous videos and collected more than $10,000.

 “It's already become a thing,” said Chris Licata, a 37-year-old graduate who is on the hook to down a cocktail of several sauces just before the tip of UConn's next game, which is scheduled for Monday against St. John's.
 “I never really expected to take a shot, but I told them if they reached $3,000 I’d do it.
 They blew right past that."

+“People lost their mojo and I think this shows it is coming back,” he said.

+The school broke into the rankings at No. 25 this week for the first time since 2016, though Bouknight is out indefinitely after undergoing surgery on his left elbow.

-Organizers have reached out to men's basketball coach Dan Hurley and women's coach Geno Auriemma, in hopes they might get involved, either by supporting the challenge or actually drinking some hot sauce.
+Organizers of the challenge reached out to Hurley and women's coach Geno Auriemma, in hopes they might get involved, either by supporting the challenge or actually drinking some hot sauce.

-Neither had responded those messages or messages left by The Associated Press on Wednesday.

 Jackson is now committed to downing sauces at the top to the Scoville spice scale, with names such as Dave's Ghost Pepper Garlic Insanity Sauce, the Torchbearer Garlic Reaper and The Last Dab.
 Should UConn go on to win a conference title or a fifth national championship, he's worried he may need a fundraiser of his own to help pay for reviving his mouth.